 As presented in the form above, the mean in the two CVD groups were 334.5 mg/L (330 mg/L, 339 mg/L) and 319.6 mg/L (318 mg/L, 322 mg/L).
 According to the 95% confidence interval, the 14.9 mg/L higher in mean FIB in the group of subjects that have prior history of CVD would not be considered unusual if the true difference between means was between 10.4 mg/L and 19.3 mg/L, higher in the group with prior history of CVD.
 The t-test adopted has the assumption of equal variance and the result is significant under the significance level of 0.05 (two-sided P-value<0.001), therefore we can reject the null hypothesis that the means are the same in the group with prior history of CVD and the group without.

+Total: 10/10

 How could the same analysis as presented in part a have been performed with linear regression?
 Explicitly provide the correspondences between the various statistical output from each of the analyses.

-Methods: The corresponding linear regression is the one with a binary predict of interest under assumptions of homoscedasticity.
+Methods: The corresponding linear regression is the one with a binary predictor of interest under assumptions of homoscedasticity.
 The predictor of interest is the CVD history, the outcome is the levels of FIB.
 They are modeled by a simple linear regression model with 2 parameters: slope and intercept.
 The standard error used in this analysis is the classic pooled standard error.

 Results: